-Using the Institute of Transportation Engineer's (ITE) Trip Generation Manual, the study has indicated that the proposed development of 46,177 square feet of commercial/retail development will be adding 148 AM (88 in; 60 out) peak-hour trips and 670 PM (332 in; 338 out) PM peak-hour trips at the time of full build-out.
-Consistent with the provisions of M-NCPPC's guidelines, the traffic study assumed that 60 percent of the total site-generated traffic would already be on the road (to and from other destinations) and consequently, only 40 percent of the projected trip generation would be considered "new" trips.
-For the purpose of the analyses, the study assumed a trip generation of new trips as 59 AM (35 in, 24 out) and 268 PM (133 in, 135 out) during the peak hours.
+While the subject application proposes a total of 46,618 square feet of commercial/retail development, a portion of the property was already vested from a previous approval, and consequently, the findings of adequacy will be based on 35,948 square feet of commercial/retail development.
+Using the Institute of Transportation Engineer's (ITE) Trip Generation Manual, the proposed development of 35,948 square feet of commercial/retail development will be adding 117 AM peak hour trips and 431 PM peak hour trips at the time of full build-out.
+Consistent with the provisions of the M-NCPPC's Guidelines, the traffic study assumed that 60% of the total site generated traffic would already be on the road (to and from other destinations) and consequently, only 40% of the projected trip generation would be considered "new" trips.
+For the purpose of the analyses, the study assumed a trip generation of new trips as $(117 \times 0.40 =) 47$ AM and $(431 \times 0.4 =) 173$ PM during the peak hours.
 A third analysis was done, whereby the impact of the proposed development was evaluated.
 The results of that analysis are as follows: